 The dispute resolution process should require problems to be resolved and decisions reached by individuals at the lowest possible level within the IPT.
 It should set a time period by which a decision must be reached at that level before the issue is moved up to individuals at the next level in the respective organisations and so on up to the most senior levels.
-The recommended approach is to adopt alternative dispute resolution (ADR); Alternative Dispute Resolution can be found at www.ogc.gov.uk//documents/cp0077.pdf.
+The recommended approach is to adopt alternative dispute resolution (ADR); see the OGC Successful Delivery Toolkit publication on ADR (at www.ogc.gov.uk/sdtoolkit/reference/ogc_library/ genericg.html).